 Parts of the Ruthin area have suffered with flooding in recent years, as both the Clwyd and Clywedog rivers flow through the area.
-Significant work has been undertake (particularly in affected areas).
+Significant work has been undertaken (particularly in affected areas).
 Advantage has been taken of these flood mitigation schemes, which have provided the opportunity to develop more sustainable environmental improvements.
-Plans are in place to ensure the Glasdir Mitigation Area is managed for biodiversity and priority species e.g. water vole.
-Further plans are in place to develop the site as a community and education resource with links made with the new school being built on a nearby site.
+The Glasdir Mitigation Area is managed for biodiversity and priority species e.g. water vole.

-Much of the Clwydian Range AONB sits within the Ruthin area, with heathland and heather moorland providing habitats for rare plant and animal species.
+Much of the Clwydian Range area of outstanding natural beauty (AONB) sits within the Ruthin area; with heathland and heather moorland providing habitats for rare plant and animal species.
 These areas support upland birds such as stonechat, tree pipit, hen harrier and merlin, which visit the moors to breed during the spring and summer months.

 Sensitive management of road verges is in place, in order to protect and enhance the biodiversity value of some of the last remaining remnants of wildflower-rich habitats in the county.
-In close collaboration between Highways and Countryside staff, a lower-intensity cutting regime has been implemented on rural roads within the AONB.
-In addition the most special verges have been designated ‘Roadside Nature Reserves’ and management is tailored to the plant species and communities found there.
+In close collaboration between Highways and Countryside staff, a lower-intensity cutting regime has been implemented on rural roads within the AONB but is also available elsewhere in the county.
+In addition, the most special verges have been designated ‘Roadside Nature Reserves’ and management is tailored to the plant species and communities found there.
 This management approach improves the resilience of our natural environment by safeguarding a habitat that has declined by over 95% in the last century, providing shelter and forage for a range of invertebrates, birds, mammals, reptiles and amphibians, including protected species.
 The beautiful wildflowers also enhance the appearance of the county’s roads and may contribute to a positive visitor experience.
 Working to eradicate Invasive Non Native Species along the River Alyn – working with communities and volunteers to remove Himalayan Balsam.

-Community health and social care assets in the Ruthin area include Ruthin Community Hospital, Extra-care housing and residential facilities at Awelon.
-Ruthin Community Hospital has 22 GP medical inpatient beds.
-Consultant outpatient and community clinics are also held there.
+Community health and social care assets in the Ruthin area include Ruthin Community Hospital, and Extra-care housing at Llys Awelon.
+Ruthin Community Hospital has GP medical inpatient beds, and hosts consultant outpatient and community clinics there.

 Other services provided include: